-According to the Organ Procurement and Transplantation Network, about 1,100 liver transplants were done in people with liver cancer in the United States in 2009, the last year for which numbers are available.
-The 5-year survival rate for these patients is around 60% to 70%.
-Not only is the risk of a second new liver cancer significantly reduced, but the new liver will function normally.
+According to the Organ Procurement and Transplantation Network, about 1,300 liver transplants were done in people with cancer in the liver in the United States in 2012, the last year for which numbers are available.
+In most cases, the patients had liver cancer but some had bile duct cancer.

-Possible risks and side effects: Like partial hepatectomy, a liver transplant is a major operation with serious potential risks (bleeding, infection, blood clots, complications from anesthesia, etc.).
+Possible risks and side effects: Like partial hepatectomy, a liver transplant is a major operation with serious risks (bleeding, infection, blood clots, complications from anesthesia, etc.).
 But there are some additional risks after this surgery.

-After a liver transplant, regular blood tests are important to check for signs of the body rejecting the new liver.
+After a liver transplant, regular blood tests are done to check for signs of the body rejecting the new liver.
 Sometimes liver biopsies are also taken to see if rejection is occurring and if changes are needed in the anti-rejection medicines.

-Last Medical Review: 06/21/2012
+Last Medical Review: 03/31/2016

-Last Revised: 01/18/2013
+Last Revised: 04/28/2016